timuism/subatmc/content/_posts/to-you-20-years-in-the-past.md

     Some songs did make it through, and there are a handful of songs I've composed in bands that I've performed with, but there was a lack of satisfaction there.
 I would often introduce parts of songs or only the music, and then the vocalists would take over and do their own thing.
 It never crossed my mind that I could actually sing and perform my own songs until very recently.

-    I'm not a vocalist.
-I don't consider myself a singer, but now I am okay with that.
+    I'm not a vocalist and now I am okay with that.
 So many songs that I've written need me to sing them.
 The very first time I stepped up to a mic to sing, I was terrified, and I still get anxious when I do.
 But if I could go into the past and give my younger self a piece of advice, it would be to *sing*.
 Write words and sing them.

     I wrote my first single, [Earth House](https://open.spotify.com/track/6pA0kCpV5lUdCsXiV3GwKj?si=d7364891744a4eb1), around 2018.
 The first time I performed it was in 2021.
 I didn't release it for another year!
 While there is no rush with these things, I have to admit the fear really held me back for such a long time.
 And now that I’m getting over those fears, I'm growing and learning more than I ever have.